contagon/handbook/handbook/9-relief-society.md

 * Help young women prepare to participate in Relief Society (see [9.4](9-relief-society.md#94-helping-young-women-prepare-to-participate-in-relief-society)).
 * Oversee Relief Society records, reports, and finances (see [LCR.ChurchofJesusChrist.org](https://lcr.churchofjesuschrist.org)).
 A secretary may help (see [9.3.3](9-relief-society.md#933-secretary)).

 The stake Relief Society presidency teaches the ward Relief Society presidency about these responsibilities.
-They may do this during stake leadership meetings and by visiting ward Relief Society presidency meetings (see [29.3.4](29-meetings-in-the-church.md#2934-stake-leadership-meetings)).
+They may do this during stake leadership meetings, ward Relief Society presidency meetings, and personal visits with Relief Society presidents (see [29.3.4](29-meetings-in-the-church.md#2934-stake-leadership-meetings)).

 Through her service, the ward Relief Society president supports the bishop in focusing on the youth and on his unique responsibilities.